-- Read the quote from the saint at the beginning of the chapter and discuss how it relates to the topic of the lesson.

-- Prayer Activity

-- Lectio Divina Today's prayer activity is similar to the one done with lesson 3, only with a little more structure.
+- Students should complete the chapter review page at the end of the chapter. - When students have completed the chapter review, correct it as a class.
+Be sure to check for any questions students may still have. - Prayer Activity - Lectio Divina Today's prayer activity is similar to the one done with lesson 3, only with a little more structure.
 Students are going to pray, using the Bible and an ancient technique called Lectio Divina.
 Look over the attached sheet describing Lectio Divina, and use it to teach the method to the students.
 Use the Scripture passage for Pentecost: Acts 2:1-12.
 If possible, do this activity in a church.
 If you are in the classroom, some soft Gregorian chant in the background, with the lights turned down may help.
-Ideally, each student should have their own Bible to reread the passage as necessary.

-- One easy way to think of the four steps to Lectio Divina is:
+Ideally, each student should have their own Bible to reread the passage as necessary. - One easy way to think of the four steps to Lectio Divina is: - Read - Meditate - Pray - Listen - Encourage students to share with their families what they learned this week.

-- Read

-- Meditate

-- Pray

-- Listen

-- Encourage students to share with their families what they learned.